thitc/openbmp-mrt2bmp/README.md

 - Config Filename hardcoded (contains only logging settings)
 - Only 1 MRT router can export to this script.
 Support for multiple routers disabled (run as sidecar)
 - MRT files must be stored in ROUTER_DATA_PATH w/o any subfolder; default path is /var/run/openbmp/router_data
+- MRT prefix is rib ONLY; process only peer index table (is_first_run in processRouteView disabled)

 Use Case of this fork:

 - Run as sidecar container (Kubernetes) and process MRT files from BIRD Route Server
+- Process only peer index table from RIB

 !
 Code is modified to be used in temp showcase project and not production !